sayanroy1230/Website-translator_Extension/README.md

 # Website Translator Extension

-A browser extension that translates websites into different languages.
+A browser extension that translates websites from english to hindi language.

 ## Features

-- Translates web pages into multiple languages
+- Translates web pages into hindi language
 - User-friendly interface
-- Supports a wide range of languages

 ## Installation